Soapy Smith: The Tivoli Club

 In 1888, Smith opened The Tivoli Club—a combination saloon and gambling house—on the southeast corner of Market and 17th Street.
-Allegedly, a sign above the entrance to the gambling games read "caveat emptor," Latin for "let the buyer beware."
+Allegedly, a sign above the entrance to the gambling games read "caveat emptor", Latin for "let the buyer beware".
 Smith's younger brother, Bascomb Smith, joined the gang and operated a cigar store that was a front for dishonest poker games and other swindles, which operated in one of the back rooms.
 Other operations included fraudulent lottery shops, a "sure thing" stock exchange, fake watch and diamond auctions, and the sale of stocks in nonexistent businesses.

 Politics and other cons

 Due to receiving bribes, some of the police officers patrolling the streets would not arrest Smith or members of his gang, and other officers feared Smith's quick and violent anger.
 On those occasions when Smith or one of his men were arrested, their friends, attorneys, and associates were always ready to obtain their quick release from jail.
-An electoral fraud trial after the municipal elections of 1889 brought attention to the corrupt ties and payoffs among Smith, the mayor and the chief of police—a combination referred to in local newspapers as "the firm of Londoner, Farley, and Smith."
+An electoral fraud trial after the municipal elections of 1889 brought attention to the corrupt ties and payoffs among Smith, the mayor and the chief of police—a combination referred to in local newspapers as "the firm of Londoner, Farley, and Smith".
 The mayor lost his job, but Smith remained untouched.
 He opened an office in the prominent Cheever block (one block south of his Tivoli Club) from which he ran his many operations.
 This also fronted as a business tycoon's office for high-end swindles.

 Smith was not without enemies and rivals for his position as underworld boss.
 He faced several attempts on his life and shot several of his assailants.
 He became known increasingly for his gambling and bad temper.
+In 1889, Smith was arrested for assaulting the managing editor of the Rocky Mountain News, John Arkins, who had published stories about his crimes in Denver.